 Audiences created in a CDP are highly customizable, allowing marketers to hone in on the customers they need to target in just a few clicks.
 With a CDP marketers have the ability to define custom audiences and criteria to apply to them, without having to stick to the rigid, pre-defined audience types of a DMP.
-Not only can a CDP track both anonymous and known interactions across all interaction channels (such as call centers, POS systems, etc) and identify customers and devices, but it can also feed data to fulfillment systems, websites, call centers, ad networks, and even DMP’s to support further segmentation, and campaign management.
+Not only can a customer data platform track both anonymous and known interactions across all interaction channels (such as call centers, POS systems, etc) and identify customers and devices, but it can also feed data to fulfillment systems, websites, call centers, ad networks, and even DMP’s to support further segmentation, and campaign management.

-Customer profiles in a CDP are stored persistently because the data does not expire, these profiles can continue to evolve and become more robust as customers interact with a brand across different channels.
+Customer profiles in a Customer Data Platform are stored persistently because the data does not expire, these profiles can continue to evolve and become more robust as customers interact with a brand across different channels.
 Because DMP’s rely on the cookie for data collection, a DMP profile will typically last 90 days before expiring (sometimes shorter, sometimes longer).

 To learn more about how a CDP compares to other marketing technology platforms, watch our on-demand webinar, Acronym Overload

 This blog was written and contributed by Ilona Lemeshov, former Director of Managed Services at QuickPivot.